kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 The goal of supporting user namespaces in Kubernetes is to be able to run processes in pods with a different user and group IDs than in the host.
-Speficically, a privileged process in the pod runs as an unprivileged process in the host.
+Specifically, a privileged process in the pod runs as an unprivileged process in the host.
 If such a process is able to break into the host, it'll have limited impact as it'll be running as an unprivileged user there.